-A photographer, writer, curator and activist, Shahidul Alam obtained a PhD in Chemistry at London University before focusing on Photography.
+Photographer, writer, curator and human rights activist Shahidul Alam obtained a PhD in Chemistry from London University before taking up photography.
 Returning to his hometown Dhaka in 1984, he documented the democratic struggle to remove General Ershad.
-President of the Bangladesh Photographic Society for three terms, Alam set up the award-winning Drik agency, Bangladesh Photographic Institute, Chobi Mela festival, Majority World agency and Pathshala, the South Asian Media Institute, one of the finest schools of photography in the world.
+President of the Bangladesh Photographic Society for three terms, Alam set up the Drik agency; Bangladesh Photographic Institute; Chobi Mela festival; Majority World agency and Pathshala South Asian Media Institute.
+A new media pioneer, Alam introduced email to Bangladesh in the early 1990s.

 His work has been shown at the Museum of Modern Art, New York; Centre Pompidou, Paris and Tate Modern, London.
 He has been a guest curator at the Whitechapel Gallery, London; Fotomuseum Wintherthur, Switzerland; National Art Gallery, Kuala Lumpur; Musée du quai Branly, Paris; Brussels Biennial and the Auckland Festival of Photography.
 His awards include the Shilpakala Padak, the highest cultural award given to Bangladeshi artists, a Lucie Award and the ICP Award.
 Time magazine named Alam as one of their ‘Persons of the Year’ in 2018.